 By reason of the Agreement Establishing the World Trade Organization ("WTO") between Canada and certain other countries (there are currently 164 WTO members), direct acquisitions by non-Canadians who are WTO investors and direct acquisitions of Canadian businesses controlled by WTO investors have been subject to historically higher thresholds for review under the ICA.
-The review threshold for WTO investments (by investors other than State-Owned Enterprises ("SOE"), which is addressed below) is now C\$1.043 billion in "enterprise value," down from C\$1.075 billion in 2020.
+The review threshold for WTO investments (by investors other than stateowned enterprises ("SOE"), which is addressed below) for 2022 is C\$1.141 billion in "enterprise value".

-For certain trade agreement investors, review thresholds are now set at C\$1.565 billion in enterprise value, following the application of the Comprehensive Economic and Trade Agreement ("CETA") between Canada and the European Union.
-This higher ICA review threshold under CETA will apply not only to European Union investors, but also to other Free Trade Agreement ("FTA") investment partners due to Canada's Most-Favoured-Nation ("MFN") commitments.
-MFN treatment will be accorded to United States, Mexico, Chile, Colombia, Panama, Peru, Honduras, South Korea, Japan, Singapore, New Zealand, Australia and Vietnam, all of which are FTA partner countries.
+For certain trade agreement investors, the review threshold for 2022 is C\$1.711 billion in enterprise value.
+This higher review threshold applies to European Union investors falling under the Comprehensive Economic and Trade Agreement ("CETA") between Canada and the European Union as well as and to other Free Trade Agreement ("FTA") investment partners benefiting from Canada's Most-Favoured-Nation ("MFN") trade commitments.
+MFN treatment will be accorded to many FTA jurisdictions including the United States, Mexico, Chile, Colombia, Panama, Peru, Honduras, South Korea, Japan, Singapore, New Zealand, Australia and Vietnam.